seiphr/CuriousName/index.md

 _Please remember turn your phone off during the show!_

-_Your name will be processed locally on your device and not shared on stored anywhere._
+_Your name will be processed locally on your device and not shared, transmitted, passed through any servers, or stored anywhere._

 _*Prizes are subject to availability._